Can You Really Save Money by Avoiding Insurance?

-For this month’s blog I wanted to focus on why visiting a direct pay medical practice like VibrantSkin Dermatology and Laser makes sense for a lot of you and how it can save you money—whether you’re insured or not.
-I decided to write this as we get MANY calls from prospective patients wanting to schedule and often the first thing they ask is, “Do you take XXX insurance?”
-When we explain how things work at our office (see link here) some understand, but others assume this will be a costly option and elect to wait months to get in to see a dermatologist or a non-physician dermatology provider elsewhere who is on their plan.
+For this month’s blog, I wanted to focus on why visiting a direct-pay medical practice like VibrantSkin Dermatology and Laser makes sense for a lot of you and how it can save you money—whether you’re insured or not.
+I decided to write this as we get MANY calls from prospective patients wanting to schedule and often the first thing they ask is, “Do you take XYZ insurance?”
+When we explain how things work at our office (pricing model explained) some understand, but others assume this will be a costly option and elect to wait months to get in to see a dermatologist or a non-physician dermatology provider elsewhere who is on their plan.
 There is nothing wrong with either option, but I want to show you why the wait may not be necessary even if on a tight budget.
 Below are a few hypothetical but realistic scenarios to demonstrate.
 Charges listed for VibrantSkin are the current actual cash prices.
 Under insurance, the actual charges to you and the plan may be higher or lower than those in the scenarios depending on the contracted rate between your insurance and your physician/lab as well as your plan details including co-insurance and deductible.

 Scenario 1: Joe Smith